-Safeguarding will remain a priority for the PDSS team and the teams will ensure that staff have the appropriate levels of training in Safeguarding, Mental Capacity Act, Deprivation of Liberty work etc.to ensure this.
+Safeguarding will remain a priority for the PD and Sensory (PDSS) teams and the teams will ensure that staff have the appropriate levels of training in Safeguarding, Mental Capacity Act, Deprivation of Liberty work etc.to ensure this.
 It is imperative that the services remains linked to the continuing development of the MASH (Multi Agency Safeguarding Hub).
-Further development and potential expansion to the Soft Concerns Reporting System will shortly be discussed at the Joint Adult Social Care and Older Peoples Management Meeting.